WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/referral-settings.md

 This feature allows you to reward affiliates for recurring subscription payments.

 >[!Note]
 >To use this feature, you need [FluentAffiliate Pro](https://fluentaffiliate.com/discount-deal/).
-It is available for [FluentCart](https://fluentcart.com/pricing/) users.

  * **Enable Option:** Check the box to award affiliate commissions for subscription renewals.
  * **Renewal Rate:** Set the specific commission rate (Flat or Percentage) for these recurring referrals.
  * **Maximum Renewal Referrals:** Set the maximum number of times an affiliate can earn from a single subscription.
 Enter 0 for unlimited renewal commissions.

+ Once activated, you’ll find this feature available in WooCommerce and FluentCart integration settings.

 After configuring all your settings, click the **Save Settings** button to apply the changes.